Fyphen1223/TsumiLink/README.md

 Document released, check it out with the link in the description.
 STILL NOT WELL-DOCUMENTED, BE CAREFUL WHEN YOU USE THIS CLIENT.
 YOU MIGHT NEED TO LOOK THE CODE TO REALIZE WHAT THE CODE IS DOING.

+This client is compatible with Node.js v18 or higher because of the use of globalThis.fetch().

 For help, you should go to this [Discord Channel](https://discord.gg/wvKAHxgdVb) (offical LavaLink guild) and seek help.

 # 💖 Super Thanks